 Informal Requests for Information

-Unless the information has already been made publicly available, it may be necessary to complete an Informal Request for Information form, which must lodged at any local AHO throughout NSW, or with the Right to Information Officer.
+Unless the information has already been made publicly available, it may be necessary to complete an Informal Request for Information form.

 - Copy of an applicant's correspondence with the AHO